rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 ## How to be prepared for CCPA?

-As soon as you know that your business is subject to CCPA, you can start working to be compliant, the following steps can be useful in the way to get ready:
+As soon as you know that your business is subject to CCPA, you can start working to be compliant.
+The following steps can be useful to help get ready:

 - **Roadmap**: create a plan to achieve compliance with CCPA.
 - **Learn**: know your obligations and be aware of changing requirements.